ParalexLabs/Vectrs-beta/README.md

 - `get\_log\_hash(db\_id, vector\_id)`: Retrieves the log hash of a vector by its ID.

 ## Contribution
 Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/yourusername/vectrs).
+Please open an issue or submit a pull request on [GitHub](https://github.com/ParalexLabs/Vectrs-beta).
 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/vectrs/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/ParalexLabs/Vectrs-beta/blob/master/LICENSE) file for more details.
 ## Support
-For support or inquiries, please contact your.email@example.com.
+For support or inquiries, please contact sakib@paralex.tech